Giskard-AI/giskard-hub/script-docs/hub/sdk/evaluations.rst

 That covers the basics of running evaluations in the Hub.
-You can now integrate this code in your CI/CD pipeline to automatically evaluate your models every time you deploy a new version.
+You can now integrate this code in your CI/CD pipeline to automatically evaluate your agents every time you deploy a new version.

 .. note:: If you want to run evaluations on a local model that is not yet